srkunze/fork/README.rst

 Contagious futures?
 -------------------

-You feel like debugging is too easy, don't you?
+You feel like debugging is too easy and you still need more performance?
 Go ahead.

 **Use with extreme caution**